MyNameIsTrez/grug/README.md

 ## Sections

-`grug.c` is composed of sections, which you can find by searching for `////`:
+`grug.c` is composed of sections, which you can jump between by searching for `////` in the file:

 1. UTILS
 2. OPENING RESOURCES